UQdeco3500/FifthSense/README.md

 Step 12: Now run the emulator for pixel 7 pro API 34 which is the normally the default emulator for AndroidStudio.

-Step 13: When you open the file DashboardActivity.kt in AndroidStudio, you should see an address like this on line 41, "http://A.A.A.A:8080".
+Step 13: When you open the file AndroidApp/app/src/main/java/com/example/myapplication/UI/Activities/DashboardActivity.kt in AndroidStudio, you should see an address like this on line 41, "http://A.A.A.A:8080".

 Step 14: Now replace the 'A.A.A.A' segment on line 41 with the one you copied earlier.